swagner23q/introPorfolio/readme.md

-Sara Wagner
+Sara Wagner--
 Atom and Terminal

-This is my first code review as first project for a portfolio.
+This is my first code review and first project for a portfolio.

 No setup should be needed.